Cyphershadow24ar/Leet-Code/README.md

 79. (1888) Minimum Number of Flips to Make the Binary String Alternating
 80. (1895) Largest Magic Square
 81. (1900) The Earliest and Latest Rounds Where Players Compete
+82. (1914) Cyclically Rotating a Grid
-82. (1925) Count Square Sum Triples
+83. (1925) Count Square Sum Triples
-83. (1935) Maximum Number of Words You Can Type
+84. (1935) Maximum Number of Words You Can Type
-84. (1948) Delete Duplicate Folders in System
+85. (1948) Delete Duplicate Folders in System
-85. (1957) Delete Characters to Make Fancy String
+86. (1957) Delete Characters to Make Fancy String
-86. (1970) Last Day Where you can still Cross
+87. (1970) Last Day Where you can still Cross
-87. (1975) Maximum Matrix Sum
+88. (1975) Maximum Matrix Sum
-88. (1980) Find Unique Binary String
+89. (1980) Find Unique Binary String
-89. (1984) Minimum Difference Between Highest and Lowest of K Scores
+90. (1984) Minimum Difference Between Highest and Lowest of K Scores
-90. (2011) Final Value of Variable After Performing Operations
+91. (2011) Final Value of Variable After Performing Operations
-91. (2033) Minimum Operations to Make a Uni-Value Grid
+92. (2033) Minimum Operations to Make a Uni-Value Grid
 74. (2043) Simple Bank System
 75. (2048) Next Greater Numerically Balanced Number
 76. (2054) Two Best Non-Overlapping Events